twinfacer/_dotfiles/README.md

 ssh to remote host -> __tsr__ -> You are remotely ready (WIP and wanky but helpfull)!

 This tools setup works almost perfectly for me as daily terminal ~~ab~~user, git nerd and js/ruby (mostly, but not limited to) fullstack web developer.
-Feel free to add your own zsh scripts, just put whem into ~/.dotfiles/local/ dir.
-Useful for per mashine configuration (env variables, credentials, hardware hacks, etc ...).
+Feel free to add your own zsh scripts, just put whem into _~/.dotfiles/local/ _ dir.
+Useful for per mashine configuration (env variables, credentials, hardware hacks, etc ...) and defaults override.

 ### Features:
   - __zsh__ is shell of choice.